teeeg/recipes/cashew-cheese-base.md

 Ingredient | Quantitity | Notes
 ---------: | :--------- | :----
-Cashews | 400 g | Raw
+Cashews | 400 g | Raw (swells to 575 g)
-Water | 100 g |
+Rejuvelac | 80 ml |
-Starter | 15 g | Leftover cashew cheese or soy yogurt to innocoluate batch Salt | 1 T |
+Salt | 6 g | about 1 T

 ## Method
 1. Soak cashews for 24 hours and drain.
 You can soak the cashews less but keep in mind it will influence the texture of the cream.
 This recipe uses 24 hours as a consistent metric.
 A 24-hour soak swelled the cashews to 575 grams.
-2. Puree soaked cashews with water and starter in a high-powered blender until smooth.
+2. Puree soaked cashews with rejuvelac in a high-powered blender until smooth.
-3. Ferment cashew puree at room temperature for 24 hours covered (allow room for expansion as cheese blooms)
+3. Ferment cashew puree at room temperature for at least 24 hours covered (allow room for expansion as cheese blooms).
-4. Combine with salt to slow fermentation and store in the refridgerator.
+4. Combine with salt and dried herbs and store in the refridgerator or freeze.

 ![Cashew cheese with dried herbs](https://github.com/teeeg/recipes/raw/master/images/cashew-cheese-base.JPG)